telerik/winforms-docs/editors/autocompletebox/text-editing.md

 ---

 # Text Editing

-##

-The editing point is determined by the caret position and selection in RadAutoCompleteBox.
+The editing point is determined by the caret position and selection in __RadAutoCompleteBox__.
 The editing position is visible only if the control is focused.

 You can insert text programmatically at concrete position by using the __Insert__ method.
 In this case, the text is inserted at the position determined by the __SelectionStart__ property.
 If the __SelectionLength__ property is greater than zero, the inserted text replaces the selected text.